TalaoDAO/sandbox-doc/docs/source/introduction.rst

 The particularity of Altme Wallet is that it is also a crypto wallet and that the market and the level of user experience of crypto wallets is extremely high and has been for several years.

 Altme Wallet's design teams have therefore set out to create a wallet whose user experience and interface are as efficient as the best crypto wallets on the market.
-Moreover, the interface is improved every day with feedback from many users of Web3 applications currently in production.
+Moreover, the interface is improved every day with feedback from many users of SSI-Web3 applications currently in production.

-In order to allow Issuers to provide the best UX and UI, the Altme Wallet implement the DIF Wallet Rendering standards  https://identity.foundation/wallet-rendering/.
+In order to allow Issuers to provide the best UX and UI, the Altme Wallet implement the **DIF Wallet Rendering standards**  https://identity.foundation/wallet-rendering/.